How Programmatic & Server Side Work Together in Live and VOD

 With VPAID not supported in SSAI, the importance of VAST 4.0’s ability to separate the video ad file from the sidecar of instructions for measurement and other player-side activities is also important.
 We’ve already seen the power of being able to deliver viewability metrics from providers like Moat and Integral Ad Science when that is a requirement in a desktop SSAI scenario.

 The IAB Tech Lab is driving these conversations via the Digital Video Technical Working Group and the OTT Technical Working Group.
-Amit Shetty, senior director for video and audio products at the Tech Lab also joined the SHIFT presentation and seeks more industry participation to find “areas like Universal Ad ID and viewability that need more standardization” (email him amit@iabtechlab if you are interested).
+Amit Shetty, senior director for video and audio products at the Tech Lab also joined the SHIFT presentation and seeks more industry participation to find “areas like Universal Ad ID and viewability that need more standardization”.
+Email Amit Shetty if you are interested in learning more.

 For SSAI to be adopted, in all scenarios where content owners and distributors want to use it, the ecosystem needs to be aligned.